-Discussion with Mr Leacock regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
+Discussion with Ms Hicks regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
 The consultation and treatment are provided in a private room with the client and authorised operator present.
 Information is provided to the client in verbal and written form at the initial consultation and subsequent treatment sessions to allow the client to make choices about their care and treatment and provide informed consent.

-Mr Leacock told us that clients are provided with the opportunity to complete a satisfaction survey when their treatment is complete and can use a social media platform to leave a review.
-The results of these are collated to provide an anonymised summary report which is made available to clients and other interested parties.
-Mr Leacock confirmed that an action plan would be developed to inform and improve services provided, if appropriate.
+Ms Hicks told us that clients are provided with the opportunity to complete a satisfaction survey when their treatment is complete via various electronic platforms.
+Ms Hicks reviews these surveys on a monthly basis and told us she takes action as required in response to this feedback.
+Ms Hicks was advised to develop arrangements to collate the results of this feedback to provide an anonymised summary report which is made available to clients and other interested parties.
+Ms Hicks provided assurances that following the inspection she would undertake an analysis of client feedback and confirmed that an action plan would be developed to inform and improve services provided, if appropriate.